To knock someone’s socks off is to impress them. It can also mean to take someone by surprise.

 Note: The origins for most popular idioms cannot be said with a certainty.
-What's provided are theories that may be plausible to how a phrase originated, but not necessarily so.
+What’s provided are theories that may be plausible to how a phrase originated.